JayanthGummitha/github-prep/README.md

-# github-preparation  was done by Jayanth from duaghter..!
+# github-preparation  was done by Jayanth from merge-main..!